Learn How To Academy

 This scam goes by many names and uses the same cloned site design with little to no changes made bad site after bad site.

 They have since changed their design look but we still have the original screenshot you can see above.

-Watch out for phony certification titles, (that don’t really exist in the real world), like Wealth Development Certification and Seach Engine Agent Program.
+Watch out for phony certification titles like Wealth Development Certification and Seach Engine Agent Program.

 First, they have the audacity to call Learn How To Academy a “learning center”, hoping to blend in among actual legitimate sites that actually do help people.

 Representatives at Learn How To Academy have contacted us with attempts to strongarm and intimidate us.